 Alcoholism increasingly affects brain function over time and causes psychological damage.

-People affected by alcoholism experience difficulty socializing as prolonged misuse of alcohol leads to neurotoxicity which impairs basic executive functions, such as focus, panning, attention, ability to remember instructions, and ability to multitask.
+People affected by alcoholism experience difficulty socializing as prolonged misuse of alcohol leads to neurotoxicity, which impairs essential executive functions, such as focus, panning, attention, the ability to remember instructions, and the ability to multitask.

 Individuals also experience perception problems, dysprosody (a neurological speech disorder), and an inability to understand humor.